Old Man of Coniston: Geology

+Geography

 The Coniston (or Furness) Fells form the watershed between Coniston Water in the east and the Duddon valley to the west.
 The range begins in the north at Wrynose Pass and runs south for around 10 mi before petering out at Broughton in Furness on the Duddon Estuary.
 Alfred Wainwright in his influential Pictorial Guide to the Lakeland Fells took only the northern half of the range as Lakeland proper, consigning the lower hills southward to a supplementary work The Outlying Fells of Lakeland.
 Later guidebook writers have chosen to include the whole range in their main volumes.

 The central part of the Coniston range can be likened to an inverted 'Y', with Brim Fell at the connecting point of the three arms.
 The main spine of the ridge runs north over Swirl How and Great Carrs, and south-west to Dow Crag and the lower hills beyond.
 The third arm is a truncated spur, running only half a mile to the summit of the Old Man before tumbling away south-eastward to the valley floor.
 This ridge-end position gives the fell a sense of isolation and increased stature, with steep faces on three sides.

 To the west is the deep trench containing Goat's Water.
 This elongated tarn has a depth of about 50 ft and contains trout and char.
 Enclosed by high ground, it has an outlet to the south through a field of boulders.
 This is one of the headwaters of Torver Beck, which passes a disused quarry near the Tranearth climbing hut, keeping the workings topped up via an artificial but picturesque waterfall.
 The stream finally issues into Coniston Water south of Torver village.